junwangcas/izhengfan.github.io/files/cv.md

 precisely move the stimulator tip to execute test work of required motion on tactile sensors
 - I worked on both the hardware and software development of the platform

-_Visual Estimation for Ground Vehicles_ \hfill 2014-201? \newline
+_Visual Motion Estimation for Ground Vehicles_ \hfill 2014-201? \newline
 The Chinese University of Hong Kong

-- My PhD thesis topic is to develop a robust odometry/IMU assisted visual SLAM system for navigation of ground vehicles
+- My PhD thesis topic is to develop a robust odometry/IMU assisted visual motion estimation system for navigation of ground vehicles